HamzahRaihan/stream-platform-website/README.md

+# personal project
-# i tried to make a netflix clone but it's not that close to the original one.
+i tried to make a netflix clone but it's not that close to the original one.